Introduction to Transformers: an NLP Perspective: Improved Architectures

 As an example, consider the 4th-order Runge-Kutta (RK4) solution

 These equations define a new architecture of sub-layer.
-For example, by setting $h=1$ and $f(\cdot) = \mathrm{LNorm}(F^{l}(\cdot))$, we obtain an RK4 Transformer sub-layer, as shown in Figure \ref{fig:rk4-pre-norm-architecture}.
-This method leads to a deep model because each sub-layer involves four runs of $f(\cdot)$ in sequence.
-On the other hand, the resulting model is parameter efficient because we reuse the same function $f(\cdot)$ within the sub-layer, without introducing new parameters.
+For example, by setting $h=1$ and $f(\cdot) = \mathrm{LNorm}(F^{l}(\cdot))$, we obtain an RK4 Transformer sub-layer, as shown in Figure~\ref{fig:rk4-pre-norm-architecture}.
+This method leads to a deep model because each sub-layer involves four evaluations of $f(\cdot)$ in sequence.
+On the other hand, the resulting model is parameter efficient because we reuse the same function $f(\cdot)$ within the sub-layer, without introducing additional parameters.

-So far in this sub-section our discussion has focused on applying dynamic systems to Transformer models by designing architectures of Transformer sub-layers.
-While the basic ODE model is continuous with respect to the depth $l$, these methods still follow the general framework of neural networks in which $l$ is a discrete variable and the representational power of the models is largely determined by this hyper-parameter.
-An alternative approach is to use neural ODE models to relax the ``depth'' to a truly continuous variable.
-In this way, we can have a model with continuous depth for computing the solution of ODEs.
-However, as the discussion of neural ODE lies beyond the scope of this chapter, we refer the reader to related papers for more details \citep{chen-etal:2018neural,kidger:2022neural}.
+So far in this subsection, our discussion has focused on designing Transformer architectures inspired by dynamical systems.
+While the basic ODE model is continuous with respect to the depth $l$, these methods still follow the general framework of neural networks in which $l$ is treated as a discrete variable, and the representational power of the models is largely determined by this hyper-parameter.
+An alternative approach is to use neural ODEs to relax the ``depth'' into a continuous variable.
+In this way, we can obtain a continuous-depth model for computing the solution to ODEs.
+However, as a detailed discussion of neural ODEs lies beyond the scope of this chapter, we refer interested readers to related papers for more details~\citep{chen-etal:2018neural,kidger:2022neural,xiao-etal:2026ordinary}.